k2controls/piRover01/sp2/w08/index.md

 ### Assignments
 - **W08** Assignments - Zip assignment files specified in the following activities and submit to the link below
     - **line_follower.py**
-- Note: Line Follower Preparation activity submitted in class
+- Note: Line Follower Preparation activity is submitted in class using the link provided.